Be Prepared For Your Kitchen Remodel Project

 Your kitchen designer will present you with an itemized cost schedule which you pay in installments.
 And you don’t pay in full until the work is done.

-A good kitchen remodel plan takes time to create, and so does bringing it to life.
+A good kitchen remodel project takes time to create, and so does bringing it to life.
 Most people are surprised to learn that while construction itself takes a month or two in most kitchen remodels, the entire project – including design meetings, drawings, product selections, and construction planning – can easily take six months or more from start to finish.

 The important thing is to know the timeline for each phase of the project, so you can plan ahead.
 Your designer will tell you what to expect.